sharma-nidhi-2710/grid-temp-demo/README.md

 # 🚀 Grid Temperature Forecasting API

 This repository hosts the backend service for a **Grid Temperature Forecasting API**.
-The service is built with **FastAPI/Uvicorn**, uses a pre-trained **ML model** provided by the AI engineering team to predict grid temperatures, and demonstrates a robust, modern deployment pipeline across different cloud platforms.
+The service is built with **FastAPI/Uvicorn**, uses a pre-trained **ML model** from the hugging face to predict grid temperatures, and demonstrates a robust, modern deployment pipeline across different cloud platforms.

 https://github.com/user-attachments/assets/f902c698-35ec-45e4-8637-d6a9acf8fbca